Updated: Jul 13

 After the largest of the waterfalls there are still many other rock formations and smaller falls to navigate, including a 20m rope climb towards the end of the stream system (photo 33).
 The rope climb is probably the most challenging part of this trail and requires a decent amount of upper body strength, but should still be manageable for the average hiker.
 The rope takes you around the steep waterfall I'm climbing in photo 32.

-The double waterfall in photo 36 is one of the final falls you come across before another country trail intersects the stream system.
+The twin waterfall in photo 36 is one of the final falls you come across before another country trail intersects the stream system.
 Once you reach that trail take a left (photo 37), and follow the path for 10 more minutes.

 Look for orange ribbons on your right, marking the start of a lightly trodden trail to the top of Tai Mo Shan.
 If unsure where to turn off, you can look at the exact route I took by downloading the Google Earth KML file, or you can refer to the AllTrails app which has the path marked on the map.